fb55/htmlparser2/README.md

 html5              : 120.844 ms/file ± 153.944
 ```

-## How does this module differ from [node-htmlparser](https://github.com/tautologistics/node-htmlparser)?

-In 2011, this module started as a fork of the `htmlparser` module.
-`htmlparser2` was rewritten multiple times and, while it maintains an API that's mostly compatible with `htmlparser`, the projects don't share any code anymore.

-The parser now provides a callback interface inspired by [sax.js](https://github.com/isaacs/sax-js) (originally targeted at [readabilitySAX](https://github.com/fb55/readabilitysax)).
-As a result, old handlers won't work anymore.

-The `DefaultHandler` was renamed to clarify its purpose (to `DomHandler`).
-The old name is still available when requiring `htmlparser2` and your code should work as expected.

-The `RssHandler` was replaced with a `getFeed` function that takes a `DomHandler` DOM and returns a feed object.
-There is a `parseFeed` helper function that can be used to parse a feed from a string.

 ## Security contact information

 To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.